 Utlizing local evaluation and community input, the BCMHAS Board assesses community needs in order to set priorities and determine the types of services, programs, and facilities to provide an integrated continuum of care for Brown County.

-BCMHAS reviews and audit the delivery of services through outcomes and programmatic and fiscal monitoring.
+BCMHAS reviews and audits the delivery of services through outcomes and programmatic and fiscal monitoring.

 The BCMHAS collaborates with families, consumers, law enforcement, stakeholders, faith-based and community organizations to ensure that they are providing the most effective prevention, treatment, and recovery support services to meet the needs of the of the community.